Whānau Ora Support

 Whānau Ora grows confidence and pride in who you are, where you come from, and the strength of your vuvale— for today and the future.

 Our service primarily supports families living in Aranui, Phillipstown, and Hoon Hay.
-However, families in nearby areas may also be eligible, especially where there is significant need.
+Families residing in surrounding areas with high needs and who meet our service criteria, may also be eligible.

 Together we work towards: